v12technology/fluxtion/docs/sections/gettingstarted/tutorial-4.md

 The event audit encodes the log records as a yaml document, the container accepts a custom encoder at runtime that encodes the log record before it is pushed to the LogRecordListener.

-## Binding
-Event auditing is bound in to the container at build time using the auditor framework.
-The [EventProcessorConfig]({{site.fluxtion_src_compiler}}/EventProcessorConfig.java) provides utility methods to add event audit support for easier programming:

-{% highlight java %}
-eventProcessorConfig.addEventAudit()
-{% endhighlight %}

 ## Method tracing
 By default, the nodeLogs element only contains elements where user code has written a key/value pair to the LogRecord.
 If method tracing is enabled any node visited is added to nodeLogs regardless of user code.
-The log level that method that enables tracing is passed as an argument to addEventAudit
+The log level that method that enables tracing is passed as an argument to addEventAudit or as a config element in ths spring file

-{% highlight java %}
-eventProcessorConfig.addEventAudit(EventLogControlEvent.LogLevel.DEBUG)
-{% endhighlight %}

-For the above if the runtime event audit LogLevel for the container is set to DEBUG tracing will be enabled

 ## Runtime log level
 The runtime event audit LogLevel can be controlled at the container level: